lorenzo-rovigatti/baggianalysis/README.md

 * `-DPython=On`			Enables Python bindings
 * `-DDebug=ON`				Compiles with debug symbols and without optimisation flags
 * `-DG=ON`					Compiles with debug symbols + optimisation flags

+## Acknowledgements

+* Eigen 3.3.4 is included in the source tree